nayeonk/itpwebdev/notes-and-assignments/notes/404/oojs1.md

   * nested functions and _this_
   * jQuery event binding inside methods
   * this, self, that
+-->

 ### What are objects?

-Objects are containers for a collection of related properties (variables) and methods (functions).
+Objects are containers for a collection of related variables (properties) and functions (methods).
 Examples of objects include:

 Native objects include: